jasonzissman/TimeMe.js/README.md

 # API

 ### `TimeMe.initialize(options);`
-    // options.currentPageName // - Name of the page (home, about, etc.)
+    // options.currentPageName // - Optional.
+Name of the page (home, about, etc.).
-    // options.idleTimeoutInSeconds // - how much inactive time before user considered idle
+    // options.idleTimeoutInSeconds // - Optional.
+How long before user is considered idle.
+Default is 30s.
+    // options.initialStartTime // - Optional.
+Indicates start time for timer manually.
+Must be of type Date().
+Default is *now*.
+	// options.trackWhenUserLeavesPage // Optional.
+Must be type boolean.
+Default is true.
+	// options.trackWhenUserGoesIdle // Optional.
+Must be type boolean.
+Default is true.
-    // options.websocketOptions: { // Turn on websocket reporting
+    // options.websocketOptions: { // Optional.
+Turn on websocket reporting.
     // 	 websocketHost: "ws://your_host:your_port",
     // 	 appId: "insert-your-made-up-app-id"
     // }